vuminhtue/SMU_Deep_Learning_Keras/_episodes/08-Tensorboard.md

 ### Setting up Firefox:
 - Firefox should be enable to view website through the proxy.
-- Once Firefox opened, select "ALT+T+S" to open the setting tab.
+- Once Firefox opened:
+  + Windows: select "ALT+T+S" to open the setting tab.
+  + Macs OS: Preferences\General

 - Scroll all the way down, you  will see Network Settings.
 Click on Settings ...
 ![image](https://user-images.githubusercontent.com/43855029/159353682-0f295c34-2a88-4b0b-8d5a-b89c631bdd92.png)

 - Fill in the following information:
 + Manual proxy configuration
 + SOCKS v5